-Lottery operating revenue increased \$435.3 million or 5.2 percent from the previous fiscal year due to increases in the sales of Scratchers and Hot Spot tickets.
-Scratchers sales increased \$420.6 million or 6.6 percent due to the continued popularity of our high price point games, including crossword games and our first Scratchers game offering a \$20 million prize.
-Hot Spot sales increased \$28.5 million or 7.6 percent from the prior year, as the social trade-style game continued to recover from decreased sales during the pandemic.
-Lotto games sales were approximately \$13.3 million less than the previous fiscal year, a decrease of 1.1 percent, while Daily game sales were nearly unchanged.
-Non-operating revenue decreased \$45.5 million from the previous year due primarily to unrealized losses on investments.
+Lottery operating revenue increased \$386.1 million or 4.4 percent from the previous fiscal year due to increases in the sales of Lotto games and Hot Spot tickets.
+Lotto game sales increased \$633.8 million or 53.5 percent due to, in part, the advertised jackpots rolled over \$1 billion thrice combined for the two multi-state lotto games.
+Hot Spot sales increased \$9.1 million or 2.3 percent from the prior year, as the social trade-style game continued to grow.
+Scratchers sales were \$255.6 million less than the previous fiscal year, a decrease of 3.7 percent, while Daily game sales were nearly unchanged.
+Non-operating revenue increased approximately \$78.9 million from the previous year primarily due to interest earned on funds held by State Treasurer.